 - TEACHER APPRECIATION.
 Approximately 78% of moms and dads said they have a newfound admiration and respect for their students’ teachers after having to help their child with online schooling during the COVID-19 school closures.

-And with Teacher Appreciation day coming up, I thought you should have something to show you I care.
-Here are a couple of downloadable “Teachers Lounge” graphics for you!
+With Teacher Appreciation day coming up, I thought you should have something to show you I care.
+Here are a couple of downloadable “Teacher's Lounge” graphics for you!
 One is a door hanger (best to print it on cardstock) and the other is a sign to tape to your door.
-Go ahead, get some “me time.”
-I hope they help!
+Enter your name and email below and they're yours!

 We think you deserve a pat on the back — or rather a shirt on your back — with our awesome “remote school teacher” shirt!
 (You can get yours in our SHOP)